sikaeducation/curriculum/courses/102/standards/apply-version-control/topics/git-commits/README.md

 # Git: Commits

-A Git commit represents a specific "save point" in the history of your code.
+Git commits represent a specific save point in the history of your code.
 How do you make them?

 ## Unit of Work